NSa3b/Hotel-Booking/README.md

 npm install
 ```
 ## Run Json-server
- JSON server is an npm package that gives a full fake REST API for front-end developers who need a quick back-end for prototyping and mocking.
+ JSON server is an npm package that gives a full fake REST API for front-end developers who need a quick back-end for prototyping and mocking.-!
+Warning !-
  ```diff
 -make sure to run the db.json watcher before compiling the vue app.
 ```